Sunday, March 14, 2010

 I arrived at the PSAS dark site a good half-hour before Sunset, earlier than I normally would be moved to show up when toting “just” Charity.
 Ya see, my goal wasn’t just to scan some deep sky delights with the 5-inch MCT, but to report on a couple of astro-ware programs, Stellarium and RTGUI, I thought y’all might like to hear about.
 Using ‘em to drive Charity to her targets seemed peculiarly appropriate since they, like she, represent the simpler side of amateur astronomy life.
 Anyhoo, I got out to Tanner Williams early so I’d have plenty o’ time to set up table/laptop/laptop shelter before dark.

-Like Ronald Reagan, my mantra is “trust, but verify.”
+However, like Ronald Reagan, my mantra is “trust, but verify.”
 I sent Charity to M82, and plastered a peeper to the eyepiece, a 20mm 66 degree AFOV job that gives a decent amount of true field in this 5-inch f/15 MCT.
 No galaxy did I see.
 A little slewing finally turned up the culprit.
 It was at least half-a-degree—if not a whole degree—away from the field’s center.
 Hokay…M35.
 Same-same.
 CHARITY!

 Honestly, I wasn’t surprised.
 Charity hadn’t had any training in about a year.
 By “training” I don’t mean in the latest steps favored by taxi-dancers.
 I mean drive training.
-Since the ETX mount is err… “somewhat” prone to backlash, the computer has to be aware of backlash magnitude and sign in order to place objects in the field.
+Since the ETX mount is, as above, “somewhat” prone to backlash, the computer has to be aware of backlash magnitude and sign in order to place objects in the field.
 You do that by centering a terrestrial object (which for some reason seems to work better than Polaris).
 The ETX slews off this target and you re-center it, performing the operation for both altitude and azimuth.
 Seems like if’n you don’t do this about once a year, your go-tos will suck righteously, even if the scope ain’t been used much over the course of that year.

 With all well on the Charity side, it was time to get the laptop going.
 I’d already plugged a Meade format serial cable into the Autostar (why in the hail can’t scope makers use STANDARD SERIAL CABLES?!) and had my old reliable Toshiba Satellite fired up.
 Five years ago, this 3.2 ghz P4 laptop was a real powerhouse.
 These days?
 Maybe not so much, but OK.
 Easily OK enough to run Stellarium.